4/29/2020

 speaker

-Yes, sure.
+Yeah, sure.
 Thanks, Owen.
-In terms of our capital structure, you know, we're very comfortable with our capital structure.
+In terms of our capital structure, You know, we're very comfortable with our capital structure.
 You know, we, like I mentioned in the prepared remarks, we've achieved our one-times debt to EBITDA target.
 We have about $100 million in commercial paper that we will be paying down in relatively short order.
-So with that, you know, that's the remaining amount of debt that's prepayable.
-So, you know, we feel very comfortable with our capital structure.
+So with that, you know, that's the remaining amount of debt that's prepayable So, you know, we feel very comfortable with our capital structure.
 You know, we had, you know, as you saw this quarter, we've got very strong leverage in our business model.
 And, you know, we have, you know, a very high investment grade rating, which we think is important for, you know, for the firm.
 So very comfortable in terms of our capital structure.
-In terms of our, you know, ability to pay down debt, like I mentioned, we've got $100 million in prepayable debt, which we'll pay down in short order.
-And I think in terms of our annual variable dividend, you know, the dividend is obviously a function of our board and that's a board decision.
-We have been very, you know, focused on ensuring that we've got an appropriate capital return policy.
-And we've been utilizing our annual variable dividend and our regular dividend as a means to return cash back to our shareholders.
+In terms of our – you know, ability to pay down debt.
+Like I mentioned, we got $100 million in prepayable debt, which we'll pay down in short order.
+And I think in terms of our annual variable dividend, you know, the dividend is obviously a function of our board, and that's a board decision.
+We have been very, you know, focused on ensuring that we've got an appropriate capital return policy, and we've been utilizing our annual variable dividend and our regular dividend as a means to return cash back to our shareholders.
 Our regular dividend, we increased 13% to 85 cents a share.
-And, you know, we have a, you know, what we think is a really good, improved dividend policy.
+And, you know, we have a, you know, what we think is a really good and prudent dividend policy.

 speaker